sivajrm/chat_app/README.md

-**Steps:**
+# Chat App

+## Overview

+This application allows a user and AI agent to interact in a configurable chat environment.
+It can also accept Agent-Agent chat on a topic agreed in the beginning.
+The system is modular and supports multiple LLM service providers, off-topic detection, and terminal-based communication.

+---

+## Steps

-1. Agent Configuration:
+### 1. Agent Configuration

-    The agents (user agent(Terminal or AI based) and AI agent) are configured via agent_config.json.
-Each agent can select its LLM service provider
+The agents (user agent — Terminal or AI based — and AI agent) are configured via `agent_config.json`.
+Each agent can select its preferred LLM service provider.

-2. LLM Service Provider configuration:
+### 2. LLM Service Provider Configuration

-   LLM service provider related configs are maintained through the llm_provider_config.json.
-Each service provider can maintain their api-url, api-key, auth-token(can be extended to retrive from an oauth server), number of retries if there is a service error.
+The LLM service provider configurations are maintained in `llm_provider_config.json`.
+Each provider can define:

+* API URL
+* API key / auth token (can be extended to retrieve from an OAuth server)
+* Number of retries for service errors

+This allows flexible integration of different providers.

-3. Chat Driver:
+### 3. Chat Driver

-   The ChatDriver class acts as the main driver of the application.
-It initializes the necessary service classes, agents(user/ai based) and manages the flow of the interaction(conversation exchange, off-topic detection, end conversation detection).
+The `ChatDriver` class acts as the main driver of the application.
+Responsibilities include:

+* Initializing necessary service classes and agents
+* Managing conversation flow
+* Detecting off-topic responses
+* Detecting end-of-conversation events

-4. Off-Topic Check:
+### 4. Off-Topic Check

-   Implemented a feature to monitor the AI bot’s responses using Sentence transformer model and cosine simularity.
-If the responder ai bot goes off-topic, the chat app automatically interrupts and sends a message to guide the bot back to the relevant topic on behalf of the user.
-Configured the threshold as below 15% to detect as bot is going off-topic.
+A feature to monitor the AI bot’s responses using a **Sentence Transformer model** and **cosine similarity**.

+* If the AI responder goes off-topic, the chat app automatically interrupts and sends a message on behalf of the user to maintain topic relevance.
-**Extensibility:**
-LLM Services:
+* A similarity threshold of **15%** is used to flag off-topic responses.

+### 5. Extensibility: LLM Services

-The LLM services used by the agents are modular and extensible.
-You can plug in any service provider (e.g., OpenAI, HuggingFace), provided the implementation is integrated in the code.
+The LLM services used by agents are **modular and extensible**.
+You can integrate any service provider (e.g., OpenAI, HuggingFace) as long as the implementation is provided in the code.

-Terminal Communication:
+### 6. Terminal Communication

-When the user interacts with the AI bot, there is a support to interact for the end-user using TerminalCommunicationService class, which provides end user input as prompts to the AI agent to carry the conversation.
+For user interaction, the `TerminalCommunicationService` class allows the end-user to provide prompts directly to the AI agent via the terminal.

-**Things to improve:**
+---

+## Things to Improve

-1. Communication classes can be extended to use a common Request exchance class
+* Refactor communication classes to use a common **Request Exchange** class
-2. Support for web-sockets as this is a chat-app so using a web-socket will improve the latency and consumption of network resources
+* Add **web-socket support** for lower latency and better network efficiency
-3. Extend this to a multi-agent chat room concept
+* Extend the system to a **multi-agent chat room** concept

+---